-I will discuss some of the theme park guidelines that have recently been released with tips on what might happen when Disney parks open back up again.
+I will discuss some of the theme park guidelines with tips on what has happened as Disney parks opened back up again.
 Taking the kids when Disney reopens is your own decision to make but I will offer some guidance and information to help you in your planning.
-This article will be updated with new information as it is released.
+As new information is released, I will continue to update this article.

 New Disney World Protocols and Guidelines

-How Disney World is Making Guests Comfortable in their Theme Parks
+How Disney is Making Guests Comfortable in Their Theme Parks

 Other Amusement Park Guidelines

-Disneyland parks in California have not yet announced any details in regards to reopening, dates or even what their specific guidelines will be.
+Theme parks around the country (and the world) are reopening.
 We look to what has been announced thus far.
 What can we learn from these recently released guidelines and how might it relay to the Disney parks reopening?

 Should Kids Be Traveling Yet?

-As parts of the United States start lifting stay at home orders, many families are choosing to travel again.
-Of course, that often means bringing the kids along.
-School distance learning is wrapping up and changes are to be expected in the upcoming school year.
-Parents are looking for more normalcy in the summer months, vacations included.
+As parts of the United States started lifting stay at home orders, many families chose to travel again.
+Of course, that often meant bringing the kids along.
+Parents are looking for more normalcy in the upcoming seasons, vacations included.
 I asked this question of my readers in the Mom Rewritten Facebook group: